-The new standards also introduce a new measurement of results called comprehensive income which is composed of the Company's net earnings and other comprehensive income.
+Effective January 1, 2007, the Company adopted CICA Handbook Section 1530, Comprehensive Income.
+Comprehensive income is composed of the Company's net earnings and other comprehensive income.
 It includes all changes in equity during a period except those resulting from investments by owners and distributions to owners.
-The Company had no comprehensive income for all periods presented.
-However, the Company retroactively reclassified its cumulative translation adjustment account to accumulated other comprehensive income.